In Our Hearts Stories

 “I knew that we weren’t going to be given good news when a doctor, accompanied by a nurse, took us to a private room with a handy box of tissues.
 I remember experiencing a real feeling of fear in the pit of my stomach.”

 “I couldn’t believe what I was hearing.
-Gavin and I had a three-month-old daughter, Evelyn, and we had only been married for six weeks.”
+Gavin and I had a two-month-old daughter, Evelyn, and we had only been married for six weeks.”

-Over the next few days, Gavin had further blood tests and scans and then was transferred to Derriford Hospital in Plymouth where a biopsy was taken and the primary tumour in his spine was debulked.
-Two weeks later we met with a neuro-oncologist who told us the diagnosis was a metatastic ependymoma and that the cancer was incurable.
+Over the next few days, Gavin had further blood tests and scans.
+He was then transferred to Derriford Hospital in Plymouth where a biopsy was taken and the primary tumour in his spine was debulked.
+Two weeks later we met with a neuro-oncologist who told us the diagnosis was a metastatic ependymoma and that the cancer was incurable.

 She couldn’t give us any indication as to whether it was going to grow again, but told us that Gavin would have be to regularly scanned and monitored.